Prester John: End of the legend and cultural legacy

 Seventeenth-century academics like German orientalist Hiob Ludolf demonstrated that there was no actual native connection between Prester John and the Ethiopian monarchs, and search for the fabled king gradually ceased.
 But the legend had affected several hundred years of European and world history, directly and indirectly, by encouraging Europe's explorers, missionaries, scholars, and treasure hunters.

 The prospect of finding Prester John had long since vanished, but the tales continued to inspire through the 20th century.
 William Shakespeare's 1600 play Much Ado About Nothing contains an early modern reference to the legendary king, as does Tirso de Molina's El Burlador de Sevilla.
-In 1910 Scottish novelist and politician John Buchan used the legend in his sixth book, Prester John, to supplement a plot about a Zulu uprising in South Africa.
+In 1910, Scottish novelist and politician John Buchan used the legend in his sixth book, Prester John, to supplement a plot about a Zulu uprising in South Africa.
 This book is an archetypal example of the early 20th-century adventure novel, and proved very popular in its day.

 Throughout the rest of the century, Prester John appeared sporadically in pulp fiction and comics.
 For example, Marvel Comics has featured "Prester John" in issues of Fantastic Four and Thor.
 He was a significant supporting character in several issues of the DC Comics fantasy series Arak: Son of Thunder.
 Charles Williams, a member of the 20th-century literary group the Inklings, made Prester John a messianic protector of the Holy Grail in his 1930 novel War in Heaven.
 Prester John and his kingdom feature in two works by Umberto Eco.
 The first is the 2000 novel Baudolino, in which the titular protagonist enlists his friends to write the Letter of Prester John for his adoptive father Frederick Barbarossa, but it is stolen before they can send it out.
 The second is in Serendipities: Language and Lunacy (1998) on the chapter 'The Force of Falsity' where Eco pronounces that the letter from Prester John "... served as an alibi for the expansion of the Christian world..."

 In July 1986 issues, Avram Davidson published both a nonfiction essay, "Postscript on Prester John" in Asimov's Science Fiction (part of his "Adventures in Unhistory" series, and later republished in his 1993 book of that title), and a fantasy short story featuring Prester John's realm secretly still ruled by his descendant, "The King Across the Mountains" in Amazing Stories (later republished in The Adventures of Doctor Eszterhazy, 1990).

-In 1988 the novel The Dragonbone Chair would use the name Prester John as the name of the High King of the fantasy world of Osten Ard.

-He is also mentioned in the Vertigo imprint comic Fables, and the recently deceased king in Tad Williams' "Memory, Sorrow and Thorn" fantasy books is named "Prester John".

-The first single from American experimental pop band Animal Collective's 2022 album Time Skiffs is called "Prester John".